2012 Lamma Island ferry collision: Casualties

-A total of 39 people were killed in the accident, all from Lamma IV, 30 of whom were pronounced dead at the scene, while eight others were pronounced dead upon arrival at hospitals. one passenger would die in hospital on 5 October.
+A total of 39 people were killed in the accident, all from Lamma IV.
+30 were pronounced dead at the scene, while eight others were pronounced dead upon arrival at hospitals. one passenger died in hospital on 5 October.

-92 people on both vessels were injured, four of whom sustained severe injures.
+92 people on both vessels were injured, four of whom sustained severe injuries.
 While the Hongkong Electric company claimed 124 people were on Lamma IV, police suspected that there might have been more on board as company employees were allowed to invite their own friends.
 As a result, the number of people missing remained unknown.

 Rescue efforts

 An air-and-sea rescue effort was initiated.
 The Fire Services Department deployed 10 launches, including a diving support vessel and mobilised 350 officers, including fire and ambulance personnel and more than 60 ambulances (including ambulances from St John Ambulance and Auxiliary Medical Service).
 The injured were taken to five hospitals around Hong Kong.
 The Hong Kong government had requested help from the nearby Guangdong province to aid in search-and-rescue, but external resources were not deployed at all as domestic resources were seen as adequate by the rescue forces.